- Fostering Regional Economic Development Through Local CIP’s – The SDG Experience

 2. New Agriculture Statistics Tool – More Than Just Numbers

-Stephen Duff, Senior Economist, Ontario Ministry of Agriculture, Food and Rural Affairs
+Stephen Duff, Chief Economist, Ontario Ministry of Agriculture, Food and Rural Affairs

 OMAFRA has developed an excel based regional information tool that is available on its statistics website.
 This regional information tool is the only one of its kind in Canada.
 It is designed to give the public a robust collection of key population, business and agri-food information for their community.
 It is compiled primarily from Statistics Canada (STC) census and business register data and is assembled in a way that would take a specific community a significant amount of time and energy to compile from multiple STC sources.
 The tool complies information at the Census Ag Region, county and township level.
 For each region, county and township, the following information is available: